Jo and Mandy's story

 The training process felt really long at the time, but now we understand how important that was.
 Going to all of the different prep-workshops and training sessions helped us understand what all the different options were – it was a whole new world to us, really eye-opening, and we needed that time to digest it and decide if it was really what we wanted.

 The approval and matching process happened really quickly.
 We were told potential matches had been found within a week of us being approved.
-We were shown two profiles, and by that stage our Social Worker knew us so well, knew what we could handle, She was very honest with us and helped us decide which child we could best provide a home for.
+We were shown two profiles, and by that stage our Social Worker knew us so well, knew what we could handle.
+She was very honest with us and helped us decide which child we could best provide a home for.
 Even at that early stage we felt a connection with him, even though we hadn’t seen any photos.
 Once we did, that is when it started to feel ‘real’ – and we wanted everything to happen straight away – we wanted him to come home so we could look after him.

 Getting him placed with us took a couple of months, but it felt much longer.
 We met his foster carers, and learnt all about his routine, so eventually when he did come home, we could make sure we followed the same routine which he was used to.